tapdata/tapflow/README.md

 You may use TapFlow for:

-- As a Kafka ETL alternative to build real time data pipelines
+- As a Kafka alternative to build real time data pipelines
 - Create a materialized view that is continuously refreshed
 - As Oracle Golden Date alternatie to replicate data between different databases
-- Speed up the query performance of your relational database by serving the data in a high performance data store
+- Feeding data into real time data warehouse / data lake
+- General purpose data ETL

+## Why TapFlow

+- A framework designed for real time data pipelines
+- Sub-second low latency experience
+- Easy to develop Python language
+- Javascript UDF for complex processing
+- Built-in CDC connectors for popular databases

 ## Quick Start